-View the consumer rates for 2017.
-You can also find the rates in the NS Travel Planner
+View the consumer rates for 2019.
+You can also find the rates in the NS App.

 The most important changes

-if you have an NS season ticket, then the price increase will go into effect when you purchase or renew your season ticket.
+If you already have an NS season ticket, then the price increase will only go into effect when you renew the season ticket.

 - The rates for many season tickets will increase.

 - The Voordeeluren season ticket will cost € 67, and travellers who check in before 06:30 will receive a 40% discount.

 - The supplement for IC direct will increase from € 2.40 to € 2.60.
 The 40% discount at the Supplement Post during off-peak hours will continue to apply in 2019.
 A supplement purchased at the Supplement Post during off peak hours will cost € 1.56.

 - The Altijd Toeslag Vrij season ticket will cost € 57 per month.
 The IC direct monthly season ticket will increase to € 69.

 What are the consequences of the higher VAT rate?

 As of 1 January 2019, the government will raise the low VAT rate from 6% to 9%.
 That means the prices for all train products currently subject to the 6% VAT rate will be recalculated to include the new 9% VAT rate as of 1 January 2019.